 If an online tool is not available or if the decedent did not use it, the law’s second tier gives priority to directions given by the decedent in a will, trust, power of attorney, or other means.
 If no such instructions are provided, then the third tier stipulates the provider’s TOSA will govern access.

 As long as you use the provider’s online tool—if one is available—and/or include instructions in your estate plan, your digital assets should be accessible per your wishes in states that have adopted the law.
 However, all 50 states are expected to adopt the Act soon, so even if the law isn’t on the books in your state, you should take it into serious consideration when planning.

 In the second part of this series, we’ll offer practical steps for preserving and passing on your digital assets in your estate plan.
 Meanwhile, contact us as you Family Startup Lawyer™ if you have any questions about your online property or how to include it in your estate plan.

-Next week, we’ll continue with part two in this series, discussing the best ways to protect and preserve your digital assets through estate planning.
+Read here the part two of this series, Don’t Forget to Include Your Digital Assets In Your Estate Plan, discussing the best ways to protect and preserve your digital assets through estate planning.

 Like what you're learning?

 Notes from the Chief Counsel's Desk

 and get more legal insights sent directly to your inbox.